qJake/SharpHue/README.md

 LightCollection lights = new LightCollection();
 ```

 This will retrieve all lights and their associated light state information.
+If you already have a `LightCollection` and want to refresh it, simply call `lights.Refresh()`.

 Once you have a light collection, you can reference lights either by index: